List of Marian apparitions: Catholic Church

 According to norms of the Catholic Church which have been in effect since the Council of Trent in the 16th century, the initial responsibility of evaluating the merits of any purported apparition falls to the bishop of the area in which the events allegedly occurred.
 If, after an investigation, the bishop determines that the apparition constitutes an authentic supernatural appearance of the Blessed Virgin Mary, then the apparition is considered approved for the entire Catholic Church, unless his successor or the Holy See were to contradict his decision.

+On May 18, 2024, the Dicastery for the Doctrine of the Faith's Prefect, Víctor Manuel Fernández, published a 2024 religious text signed by Pope Francis which replaced the 1978 Normae Congregationis rulings.
+It sets new norms and guidelines for Catholic bishops in discerning claims of private revelation such as Marian apparitions.
+Fernández enumerated six possible conclusions for alleged supernatural phenomena discernment.
+"Nihil obstat" substitutes Declaration of supernatural authenticity.
+A Bishop's canonical investigation and decision requires prior submission to the Dicastery before publication.

 Positive judgment

-The apparitions in this category have been judged to be "worthy of belief."
+The apparitions in this category have been judged to be "worthy of belief".

-Approved, with widespread liturgical veneration endorsed by the Holy See
+Approved, with widespread veneration endorsed by the Holy See

 A distinction is sometimes made between apparitions that are "Vatican approved" and those that are not.
 However, by the norms of Normae Congregationis, the only formal mechanisms for Holy See approval of an apparition would be the pope approving an apparition that had occurred in the Diocese of Rome, or the pope approving an apparition against the will of the local bishop, neither of which has happened to date.
 Even in cases in which the Congregation for the Doctrine of the Faith cooperates with an investigation that yields a positive result, the consequent approval derives its authority from the local bishop, not from the Holy See.
 Because approval by the Holy See can therefore only be claimed based on informal indicators of endorsement, lists of "Vatican-approved Marian apparitions" vary widely depending on the criteria used.
 The criterion used here is that the Holy See must have approved the widespread veneration of the apparition by inscribing it on a liturgical calendar besides that of the particular diocese in which the apparition occurred.